csdevsorg/.github/profile/README.md

-# Hi 👋, I'm CS Devs
+# Hi 👋, We are CS Devs

 This is the organization for dev ltools.